vikasnkumar/financeta/indicators.md

 - [tadoc.org](http://tadoc.org/indicator/MIDPRICE.htm)

-## Cycle Indicators (Hilbert Transform)
+## Hilbert Transform

+All of these indicators are from the book by John F. Ehlers titled [Rocket Science for Traders: Digital Signal Processing Applications](http://www.amazon.com/exec/obidos/tg/detail/-/0471405671).

+These indicators have no parameters and work on the close price of the security.

+The Hilbert Transform is a technique used to generate in-phase and quadrature components of a de-trended real-valued price series in order to understand variations of the instant phase and amplitude.

 ### Instantaneous Trendline

-This indicator has no parameters and works on the close price.
-It creates a trend line that works on the current close price bar thus not have the same lag as the various moving average indicators.
+This indicator creates a trend line that works on the current close price bar thus not have the same lag as the various moving average indicators.

 For more details refer the resources at: